brandon-tam/brandon-tam.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Brandon Tam and I am a first year PhD student in the Department of Statistical Sciences at the University of Toronto.
-I am interested in actuarial science and risk management.
+My name is Brandon Tam and I am a first year PhD student in the [Department of Statistical Sciences](https://www.statistics.utoronto.ca/people/directories/graduate-students/brandon-tam) at the University of Toronto.
+I am also a member of the [University of Toronto Actuarial Science Rsearch Group](https://actsci.utstat.utoronto.ca/).
+My research interests are in actuarial science and risk management.
 Prior to starting my PhD, I completed an HBSc at the University of Toronto, specializing in actuarial science and minoring in mathematics.

 In my free time, I enjoy playing badminton, playing piano and watching Cantonese dramas.